uploadtigris/project_CloudChef/README.md

     WebApp --> ELK
 ```

 This diagram illustrates the ChefTec cloud deployment architecture.
 Client requests enter through an Application Load Balancer (ALB), which routes traffic to separate target groups for frontend and API servers.
 Each target group consists of EC2 instances running Ubuntu and Docker containers.
-The containers host the actual application code, while all backend services connect securely to an RDS/Aurora database in private subnets.
+The containers host the actual application code, while all backend services connect securely to an RDS database in private subnets.
 The architecture emphasizes scalability, high availability, and security.

 ```mermaid
 graph TD